Fade Away (Oasis song): Background and recording

 "Fade Away" was recorded in 1993 at Loco Studios in Wales during the sessions for Oasis's debut album, Definitely Maybe.
 Despite its energy and thematic similarity to other songs on the album, it was ultimately left off the final tracklist.
 Instead, it appeared as the third B-side on the "Cigarettes & Alcohol" single, released in September 1994.

-A notable acoustic version of the song was recorded by Noel Gallagher for the 1995 charity compilation Help!, which supported the War Child charity.
+A notable acoustic version of the song, with Noel Gallagher as lead singer and Liam Gallagher on backing vocals, was recorded for the 1995 charity compilation Help!, which supported the War Child charity.
 This version was praised for its stripped-down emotional delivery and is considered one of the highlights of the compilation.

 Composition and lyrics

 The lyrics of "Fade Away" reflect themes of lost youth and disillusionment, echoing Noel Gallagher's working-class upbringing and experiences in 1990s Britain.
 The track's upbeat tempo and raw guitar riffs contrast with its melancholic message.
-It opens with the lines:
+It's chorus opens with the lines:

 "While we're living, the dreams we had as children fade away..."

-This line would later be repurposed as the title for the 2007 Oasis retrospective DVD Lord Don't Slow Me Down.
+This line would later be repurposed as the title for the 2009 live album by Noel Gallagher in support of Teenage Cancer Trust The Dreams We Have as Children – Live at the Royal Albert Hall.